CircleCI-Archived/orb-starter-kit/README.md

 ## What is in this kit?

-This kit includes two main components:
+This kit includes three main components:

+ * **Orb init script.**
+    * The Orb init script will auytomatically generate for you a new GitHub repository with all of the source code needed to get started developing your own orb, complete with automation pipeline
 * **Hello World template.**
     * Within the [/src](https://github.com/CircleCI-Public/orb-starter-kit/tree/master/src) folder you can find find the destructured source of a simple "Hello World" orb.
-You can simply copy this code and begin hacking.
+You can simply copy this code and begin hacking, or initialize it with our orb init script.
- * **Orb init script.**
+* **Automated CI/CD Pipeline.**
-    * The Orb init script will assist you in automatically creating an automated build-test-deploy pipeline for your orb on CircleCI.
+    * After you run the init script you will also be automatically given a development pipeline to test and update your orb on CircleCI.

-## Automated Orb Pipeline.

-Why would you want an automated pipeline for your orb?
   * Automated Semver release process
   * Automated Integration Testing
   * No need to use CLI commands.